Professional Network Series

 What to do first when an issue lands on your desk

-When to document, when to involve others
+When to document and when to involve HR or others

-How to move forward with confidence
+How to move forward with clarity and confidence

 Who Should Attend